 - 1. Familiarize yourself with this manual. - 2.
-Lock out or disconnect the power source to ensure that the pump will remain inoperative. - 3.
+Disconnect the incoming power to the motor and lock it out to ensure that the pump will remain inoperative. - 3.
 Allow the pump to completely cool if overheated.

 - 4. Check the temperature before opening any covers, plates, or plugs.

 - 5. Close the suction and discharge valves.

 - 6. Vent the pump slowly and cautiously.

 - 7. Drain the pump.